-This chocolate dream dessert has dairy free options so everyone can enjoy it.
-It’s amazing, creamy, and chocolate-y.
+These chocolate dreams can also be transformed into non dairy chocolate desserts so everyone can enjoy them.
+They’re amazing, creamy, and chocolate-y.
 What else could you want in a dessert?!

 - 1 Tablespoon sugar

 - 4 oz. softened cream cheese, non-dairy cream cheese like Tofutti